ALP Qld Pre-Selection Battle

 One of the first resolutions voted on after I left the ALP was “that the Palaszczuk government establish a Commission of Inquiry into the re-emergence of black lung disease in Queensland.”

 I made sure I had read the motion and understood it clearly.
 After that, it was obvious to me that I would vote for it.
 There could be no other way.
 Interestingly, the LNP also voted for this resolution.
-I have no doubt their vote was more from a desire to defeat the ALP government than from any long-term commitment to working people.
+I have no doubt their vote was a desire to defeat the ALP government, not a commitment to working people.
 Above all, I felt happy to vote with my conscience and do what I knew was right!

 Other proposals I voted against the ALP on included motions to increase spending and infrastructure in regional Queensland.
 I had to stand up for the area I represented.
 I felt that was my job.